Having Friends Is Important For Your Mental Health

 Friends give us so much, which is why we need to invest in making them.
 Here’s how:

 Practice ‘overt avoidance’; meaning don’t avoid social situations where you have the potential to meet new people.
 Not feeling confident can hinder one’s motivation to attend that work picnic, community gathering, or social event, but say ‘yes’ anyway.

 This can be the most difficult step for many people.
 Break the ice and start a conversation.
-While this can be uncomfortable, we have to put in effort.
+While this can be uncomfortable, we have to put in the effort.
 Assuming connections with others will just happen organically is a myth.

 Keep showing up.

 Once we have made contact with someone and initiated a connection, accept that invite and show up.
 Yes, anxiety and vulnerability can set in, doubt, and fears of being rejected or put in an uncomfortable situation may fill your head.
-Don’t allow those negative thoughts and worries to allow that connection you made be for nothing.
+Don’t allow those negative thoughts and worries to allow that connection you made to be for nothing.

 Vulnerability is the next step in deepening those connections you made.
-Open up to those individuals about your family, past experiences, likes, dislikes.
+Open up to those individuals about your family, past experiences, likes, and dislikes.
 Share who you are with them.

-I admit it gets harder to make friends as we get older, we have to put ourselves out there and try because having friends actually makes us happier.
+I admit it gets harder to make friends as we get older, we have to put ourselves out there and try because having friends makes us happier.
 While the most common place to make friends is at work or school, we might have to try other places for the opportunity to make connections.
 Here are a few:

 So, make yourself available, join a club, and put yourself out there to make some strong bonds that can have everlasting friendships.
 If you struggle with social anxiety, depression, or other mental health issues, there is help out there that can assist in reducing the negative symptoms that hinder making connections with others.
-Learning and utilizing problem solving techniques and coping skills, role playing exercises in therapy, and identifying, challenging, and reframing negative cognitions can allow you to open up more freely to others and start making connections.
+Learning and utilizing problem-solving techniques and coping skills, role-playing exercises in therapy, and identifying, challenging, and reframing negative cognitions can allow you to open up more freely to others and start making connections.